FadriPestalozzi/VBA_BOM_Compare_SAP_CAD/README.md

 - Display separate lists to show IDs which are only present in either CAD or SAP
 - Display differences in the assembly tree
 - Option to ignore certain number circles, e.g. for raw material only shown in SAP or subcomponents only included in CAD
-- Option to choose between several sets of BOM raw data
+- Option to import several sets of BOM raw data for multiple comparisons

 ## Conclusion
 I am happy to know that this program is still in use even 2+ years after I left the company on 30.09.2020 due to a Covid savings initiative.